cilium/cilium/Documentation/network/servicemesh/ingress.rst

        | accepted.
        |
        | Note that if the annotation is not present, this
-       | behavior will be controlled by the ``enforce-ingress-https`` configuration
+       | behavior will be controlled by the
+       | ``enforce-ingress-https`` configuration
-       | file setting (or ``ingressController.enforceHttps`` in Helm).
+       | file setting (or ``ingressController.enforceHttps``
+       | in Helm).
        |
-       | Any host with TLS config will have redirects to HTTPS
+       | Any host with TLS config will have redirects to
-       | configured for each match specified in the Ingress.
+       | HTTPS configured for each match specified in the
+       | Ingress.
      - unspecified

-Additionally, cloud-provider specific annotations for the LoadBalancer service are supported.
+Additionally, cloud-provider specific annotations for the LoadBalancer Service are supported.

 By default, annotations with values beginning with: